 In as little as 18 months, you can earn your Criminal Justice Associate of Applied Science Degree when you complete Miller-Motte’s Criminal Justice program in Conway, SC.
 A career in Criminal Justice will be both exciting and fulfilling.
-Whether you live in Conway, SC, Carolina Forest, Loris and Myrtle Beach and Florence, you can start on the path to your new career today.
+Whether you live in Conway, SC, Carolina Forest, Loris, and Myrtle Beach and Florence, you can start on the path to your new career today.

 This Criminal Justice program is a Hybrid track program.
 What does this mean for you?
-You will take most of your coursework online with video, audio and text-based lessons and interactive discussion groups.
+You will take most of your coursework online with video, audio, and text-based lessons and interactive discussion groups.
 You’ll then spend a few hours each week at the campus for face-to-face training.
 Hybrid classes in Conway, SC: it’s the best of both worlds, for your convenience.

 Or, if you’re interested in completing your education online, check out our online Criminal Associate in Applied Science Degree.

-Our Criminal Justice program includes courses taught by qualified instructors and provides opportunity for an externship to gain the hands-on experience you need to be successful.
+Our Criminal Justice program includes courses taught by qualified instructors and provides the opportunity for an externship to gain the hands-on experience you need to be successful.